 and

-Here $\omega_0^2 \equiv k_S/m$ is the resonant frequency.
-We can turn these equations into a "single frequency measurement method", also used experimentally \cite{springerlink:10.1007/s10909-011-0394-5}, by solving the width $\Delta f = \gamma/2 \pi$ and resonant frequency $f_0 = \omega _0/2 \pi$ as functions of frequency $f = \omega/2\pi$ and the real and imaginary parts of the amplitude:
+Here $\omega_0^2 \equiv k_\mathrm{S}/m$ is the resonant frequency squared.
+We can represent these equations in a form appropriate for the "single frequency measurement method", also used experimentally \cite{springerlink:10.1007/s10909-011-0394-5}, by solving the width $\Delta f = \gamma/2 \pi$ and resonant frequency $f_0 = \omega _0/2 \pi$ as functions of frequency $f = \omega/2\pi$ and the real and imaginary parts of the amplitude:

-We can now vary some properties of the system, for example, the speed of sound in the fluid, and simply use a single "measurement frequency" $f$ to determine the resonant frequency.
+We can now vary some properties of the system, for example the speed of sound in the fluid, and simply use an arbitrary "measurement frequency" $f$ to determine the proper resonant frequency.
 Non-linear frequency dependence of the oscillator response on the fluid motion causes a slight computational inconvenience.
-If one uses Eqs. (\ref{Eq:gamma}) and (\ref{Eq:omega}), the "measurement frequency" should be close to the resonance.
+If one uses Eqs. (\ref{Eq:gamma}) and (\ref{Eq:omega}), the "measurement frequency" should be quite close to the resonance.
 This is ensured by iterating $f$ a few times and having it depend on the system property being varied, in our case the speed of sound.
-The necessity of having $f$ close to $f_0$ is particularly profound if the oscillator is coupled to an acoustic resonance.
+The necessity of having $f$ close to $f_0$ is particularly profound if the oscillator is coupled to an acoustic resonance of the fluid.